Parasites, Parasitoids, and Predators

-The main parasites of caterpillars are particular species of viruses, bacteria, fungi, mites, ticks, wasps and flies.
+The main parasitoids of caterpillars are particular species of viruses, bacteria, fungi, mites, ticks, wasps and flies.

-The exact relationship of the various species of Lepidoptera with the various parasitic species of mites (Acarina), flies (Diptera), and wasps (Hymenoptera) is often very specific, and is also of great importance in pest control.
-If you should get some flies and/or wasps emerge from your caterpillar or pupa, please contact Erinn Fagan-Jeffries at the University of Adelaide, or you might consider donating them to your local natural history museum or university entomology department, who may also have study programs on these parasites.
+The exact relationship of the various species of Lepidoptera with the various parasitic species of mites (ACARINA), flies (DIPTERA), and wasps (HYMENOPTERA) is often very specific, and is also of great importance in pest control.

 Wasps that attack caterpillars come from a variety of families, including:

-When a caterpillar is infected with a parasite, its behaviour changes, just as ours does when we get a cold or a fever.
+When a caterpillar is infected with a parasite or parasitoid, its behaviour changes, just as ours does when we get a cold or a fever.
 So though normally caterpillars will keep hidden, caterpillars when infected sometimes start wandering aimlessly about.
 So if you find a caterpillar wandering about, it is probably ill already.

 Predators also control the caterpillar populations,